gnat/rootless-docker-file-ownership/README.md

 # Rootless Docker File Ownership Helper

+To help people running into this blocker until Docker gets around to resolving this issue.

 Reclaim file ownership back to user who starts a rootless container (1000), from the container operating User (typically 100998, 100000 ...)

 ### docker_reclaim.sh